nashville-software-school/C75-server-side/book-4-controllers/chapters/shepherds-pies.md

 1. Use the project requirements to create user stories.
 Make issues on Github once you have a repo, and add those issues to a Github project.
 1. Once you have started coding, create a new branch for each feature you work on.
 Merge that branch into main before you start working on the next feature.

+## Project Setup
+[Review this guide](./project-setup.md) to getting this project set up, based on what you did for Bianca's Bike Shop

+## Up Next
 [Multiple Foreign Key Properties](./shepherds-pies-foreign-keys.md)